• Skip to primary navigation

 Jump to Recipe

-I had to look up was Kohlrabi was in English, because I didn’t know and found that it is also called Kohlrabi, some say cabbage turnip or german turnip.
+I actually had to look up what Kohlrabi is called in English because I didn't know and found that it is also called Kohlrabi, some say cabbage turnip or german turnip.
+Just so we can be sure we talk about the same vegetable :)

 kohlrabi / german turnip / cabbage turnip